iltommi/qdb-documentation/source/api/queries.rst

     * ``open=1``: Return true if and only if the value of open is 1
     * ``(close > 1) or (open < 2)``: Returns true if and only if the value of close is greater than 1 or the value is open is less than 2
+    * ``instrument="A"``: Returns true if and only if the value of instrument is equal to the string "A"

 Select
 ^^^^^^